How Effective is Your Association's Value Prop?

 As associations look to diversify offerings and revenue, more and more of our clients have been coming to us looking for the best ways to make sure they’re delivering what members want.
 As consultants that have worked with hundreds of clients in helping associations bring the right mix of products and services to market, we are passionate about this subject, and have found that an effective unique value proposition is the often overlooked crux of conveying what you provide to key audiences.

-Here is what to consider when assessing the effectiveness of your value propositions:
+Here are 4 key questions to ask when assessing the effectiveness of your value propositions:

 - Does it keep the target audience in mind?

 Who do you want this message to reach?
 Stakeholder motivations, behaviors, and needs should be the first priority in a thoughtful value proposition.
 Keep in mind too, you can't be all things to all people so make sure to speak specifically to exactly the audiences you want to reach.

 - Does it concentrate on benefits rather than features?